pyroscope/rtorrent-ps/docs/setup.rst

 The main part of configuration regarding *rTorrent-PS* itself is already done, if you followed  :ref:`DebianInstallFromSource` or used `pimp-my-box`_ for it.
+If you used neither, look into what `make-rtorrent-config.sh`_ does to get the features described in the :doc:`manual`.

 This chapter provides some background on the standard configuration and how you can tweak it, and contains hints on what you might need to do regarding